rockettheme/docs/Docs/wordpress/themes/graffito/INDEX.md

 * HTML5, CSS3, LESS CSS

 ### Responsive Layout

 ![][responsive]

 Graffito's responsive grid system is designed for desktop, tablet and smartphone systems, each with minor modifications to ensure compatibility in each mode.

 We use the responsive layout based on Twitter's Bootstrap Framework, with its collection of utility classes, to provide a great degree of flexibility for a responsive design.

 ### Powered by Gantry 4 Framework

 ![][gantry4]

-Graffito is the first RocketTheme template built on the Gantry4 Framework with a new, faster administration UI.
-One of the other exciting new features is the ability to use LESS CSS to make developing templates easier, more flexible, and overall, more enjoyable.
+Graffito is the first RocketTheme theme built on the Gantry4 Framework with a new, faster administration UI.
+One of the other exciting new features is the ability to use LESS CSS to make developing themes easier, more flexible, and overall, more enjoyable.

 ### Responsive Layout for RokSprocket

 ![][sprocket]

 Graffito comes with the RokSprocket plugin that is built to work with a responsive layout and support mobile touch events, such as 'swipe'.

 [gantry]: http://www.gantry-framework.org/